Mansab67/Quikkred/bluechip-finmax-main/COMPLETE_PROJECT_STATUS.md

 **Platform Status: PRODUCTION-READY (97% Complete)**

-The bluechipfinmax NBFC platform has been thoroughly checked and verified.
+The Quikkred NBFC platform has been thoroughly checked and verified.
 The platform is architecturally complete with all major components implemented and working.
 Only minor configuration and deployment tasks remain.

 ---